Glynis Johns: 1950–1959: Established actor

 Johns made her television debut in 1952 with Fletcher Markle's Emmy Award-winning series Little Women.
-She appeared in just one episode: season 4's Lilly, the Queen of the Movies as Lily Snape.
-Her television credits of the 1950s include brief appearances in the Hollywood anthology series Lux Video Theatre (in the 1953 episode Two For Tea), Errol Flynn's anthology series The Errol Flynn Theatre (in the 1956 episodes The Sealed Room as Lou McNamara and The Girl in Blue Jeans as The Girl Susan Tracey), CBS's anthology series Schlitz Playhouse of Stars (in the 1957 episode The Dead Are Silent), and ABC's variety and drama series The Frank Sinatra Show (in the 1958 episode Face of Fear as Christopher Nolan).
+She appeared in just one episode: season four's "Lilly, the Queen of the Movies" as Lily Snape.
+Her television credits of the 1950s include brief appearances in the Hollywood anthology series Lux Video Theatre (in the 1953 episode "Two For Tea"), Errol Flynn's anthology series The Errol Flynn Theatre (in the 1956 episodes "The Sealed Room" as Lou McNamara, and "The Girl in Blue Jeans" as the Girl - Susan Tracey), CBS's anthology series Schlitz Playhouse of Stars (in the 1957 episode "The Dead Are Silent"), and ABC's variety and drama series The Frank Sinatra Show (in the 1958 episode "Face of Fear" as Christine Nolan).

 Johns was reunited with Richard Todd for two swashbucklers made for Walt Disney: The Sword and the Rose (1953), directed by Ken Annakin, and Rob Roy, the Highland Rogue (1953).
-At the same time, she made Personal Affair, a British drama film starring Gene Tierney and directed by Anthony Pelissier, in which Johns plays teenager Barbara Vining who pursues her Latin teacher, Leo Genn's Kay Barlow.
+At the same time, she made Personal Affair, a British drama film starring Gene Tierney and directed by Anthony Pelissier, in which Johns plays teenager Barbara Vining, who pursues her Latin teacher, Leo Genn's Kay Barlow.
 The following year, Johns had the starring role in J. Lee Thompson's drama film The Weak and the Wicked alongside Diana Dors and Rachel Roberts, playing an upper-class prisoner, Jean Raymond, who was framed by her friend and for which Johns was widely praised.
 Johns did another for Annakin, The Seekers (1954), then co-starred with Robert Newton in The Beachcomber (1954).
-She played the Christian missionary in both films, appearing respectively as Marion Southey, the fiance to Jack Hawkins' Philip Wayne who seeks to establish Christianity in 19th century New Zealand, and Martha Jones, who seeks to introduce it to the Welcome Islands.
+She played the Christian missionary in both films, appearing respectively as Marion Southey, the fiancé to Jack Hawkins' Philip Wayne who seeks to establish Christianity in 19th century New Zealand, and Martha Jones, who seeks to introduce it to the Welcome Islands.
 For both, she was paid £12,500 a picture.

-In 1954, Johns was one of five judges to oversee the final of the National Bathing Beauty Contest in Morecambe, England, where Pat Butler was declared the winner.
+In 1954, Johns was one of five judges to oversee the finals of the National Bathing Beauty Contest in Morecambe, England, where Pat Butler was declared the winner.
 Sitting beside newspaper editor Charles Eade, Johns was the youngest and only woman judge.